 FAQ: What does "Apple Restriction - Activity Can't Be Recorded" mean?

-If you click on an app when viewing your App Usage report, instead of seeing activity details (as you would for any other type of device), you’ll usually see the phrase " Apple Restriction - Activity can't be recorded".
+If you click on an app while viewing your App Usage report, instead of seeing activity details (as you would for any other type of device), you’ll see the phrase "Apple Restriction - Activity can't be recorded" for most apps.

 We hope Apple changes this limitation in the future, yet we've pioneered other monitoring options for iOS until then.
 Using unique technology, Accountable2You can monitor detailed activity within most major web browsers like Safari and Chrome, as well as videos watched within the Hulu and YouTube apps.
-Additionally, A2U detects most installed and in-use apps on the App Usage report, showing what apps have been running on the device (just without specific activity details).

 We're always looking to improve our monitoring, and we may find ways to add more iOS apps to the detailed report in the future.
 For more information on what Accountable2You can monitor on iOS, click here.